 Charles L "Chuck" Financeís career spans more than 40 years in film.
 Chuck was born in Klagenfurt, Austria, but grew up in Switzerland, where his father was a well-known chef.
 His family emigrated to the US in 1952.
 Chuck studied film at USCís famed Department of Cinema, where he earned his Bachelorís degree in 1957.
 Following a two-year stint in the Army Signal Corps as a still and motion picture photographer he returned to USC to complete his work for a Masterís degree in Cinema.
-Chuckís first films were made in 1961-1963 when he was brought on board as associate producer on a series of films for the Chemical Education Materials Study, sponsored by the National Science Foundation.
+Chuckís first films were made in 1961-1963 when he was brought on board as associate producer and writer on a series of films for the Chemical Education Materials Study (CHEM Study), sponsored by the National Science Foundation.

 In 1963 he was accepted for a staff position at the West Coast Film Unit of Encyclopaedia Britannica Films and became engaged in producing and directing a number of films in the legendary AGI (American Geological Institute) series, working alongside series advisor John Shelton and cameraman Isidore Mankofsky.
 After the AGI series, he began making films for EBís Biology and Physiology series.